Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_fcl_sales.md

-# Staging Model: staging_fcl_sales
+# Staging Model: stg_fcl_sales

 ## Overview
-The `staging_fcl_sales` model is designed to extract, clean, and transform raw FCL sales data from the POS system.
+The `stg_fcl_sales` model is designed to extract, clean, and transform raw FCL sales data from the POS system.
 Sourced from the `pos.raw_fcl_sales` table, this model renames columns, casts data types, and creates derived fields to ensure the data is standardized and ready for downstream analytical processing.

 ## Source Data
 - **Source Table:** `pos.raw_fcl_sales`